 What do you enjoy most about being an independent pharmacy owner?

-Can you share a little bit about your personal life (such as where you live, family life, things you like to do for fun, etc.)?
+Can you share a little bit about your personal life, your family and what you do for fun?